 Joseph R. Osborne, Training Program Director

 The residency in Nuclear Medicine is a three-year program accredited by ACGME.
 There are a total of six residents in the training program at a given time.
 In general two residents graduate each year allowing for two vacancies per year.
 The training consists of four-week rotations in various clinical subspecialties of nuclear medicine including general nuclear medicine, nuclear cardiology, PET/CT imaging and therapy.
 There is special time allotted for research and CT training.
-To provide exposure to non-oncology nuclear medicine imaging, a mandatory rotation at external sites (Columbia Presbyterian Hospital, NY and Mount Sinai Medical Center, NY) is included in the program.
+To provide exposure to non-oncology nuclear medicine imaging, a mandatory rotation at external sites (Columbia Presbyterian Hospital, NY and SUNY Downstate, NY) is included in the program.

 Fellowship training is available for those who have already finished an ACGME accredited nuclear medicine residency.
 The fellowship is not ACGME accredited.
 A fellow rotates in general nuclear medicine, nuclear cardiology, therapy, and PET/CT.
 There is enhanced exposure to PET/CT and research during the fellowship.
 See Nuclear Oncology Fellowship for more information.